 18.)
 Locate the end of the White 30cm Bit Light from the left corridor (from step 10) and pull it down the centre behind sections and then across to the right to connect to the 12-port expansion board.

-Turn the Battery Pack on (or USB Power) to test all the lights we have installed so far are working correctly
+Turn the Power ON to test all the lights we have installed so far are working correctly

 19.)
 Take 2x 30cm Connecting Cables and connect them to spare ports on the 12 port Expansion board and then pull both cables across to the left toward the middle of the Falcon.